 If you were recently injured in a car accident and the adjuster for the other driver’s insurance company wants to discuss settlement, you should politely refuse and then contact an attorney immediately.
 At Neale & Fhima, we have evaluated thousands of car accident claims.
 A brief discussion with one of our Orange County car accident lawyers will put you in a much better position to make decisions about your case and avoid agreeing to an early settlement you will later regret.

 Safety features on modern automobiles go far beyond seatbelts and airbags.
 But even with the newest protective technologies, the human body is vulnerable to all types of acute injuries during a car crash.
+Understanding these intricacies often requires the expertise of car crash attorneys.
 These include:

 Our firm negotiates full compensation for all of our client’s injuries.
 And if the other side refuses, we take them to court.
 Our reputation is built on the fact that we mean business.
 By working with our firm, you’re letting the insurance company know that you won’t be satisfied with anything less than you deserve.